Henry: Portrait of a Serial Killer: Plot

 Henry is a psychopathic drifter who indiscriminately murders scores of people – men, women, and children – as he travels throughout America.
-He migrates to Chicago, where he stops at a diner, eats dinner and later murders the elderly proprietors of a liquor store and several women.
+He migrates to Chicago, where he stops at a diner, eats dinner, and later murders several women and the elderly proprietors of a liquor store.

-Otis, Henry's prison friend, picks up his sister Becky at O'Hare International Airport and brings her back to the apartment that he shares with Henry.
+Otis, Henry's prison friend, picks up his sister Becky at Midway International Airport and brings her back to the apartment that he shares with Henry.
 Later that night, Becky asks Henry about the murder of his mother, the crime that landed him in prison.
 Henry tells her that he stabbed his mother (which contradicts his other statements, in which he claims to have shot her or killed her with a bat) because she abused and humiliated him as a child, often having sex in front of him.
-Becky reveals that her father raped her as a child.
-Henry forms a seemingly protective bond with Becky when Otis makes an incestuous pass at her, and Henry violently threatens him and makes him promise not to do it again.
+Becky reveals that her father raped her when she was a child.
+Henry forms a seemingly protective bond with Becky when Otis makes an incestuous pass at her, and Henry violently threatens him.
 Becky indicates a romantic interest in Henry, but he seems uneasy by her overtures.

 The next day, Becky gets a job at a salon.
 Henry and Otis go out that night and pick up two prostitutes whom Henry murders by breaking their necks.
-Otis is shocked and disturbed and confronts Henry about his murderous lifestyle.
+Otis is disturbed and confronts Henry about his murderous lifestyle.
 Henry invites him to adopt his philosophy of murder, trying to convince him of a relativistic nature of killing.
-Otis worries that the police might catch them, but Henry assures him that everything will work out.

 After Otis destroys his old TV out of frustration, Henry takes him to a fence to buy a new one.
-The rude man ridicules them for having little money and berates them for refusing to buy his black-market goods.
-Having found an excuse to indulge his murderous impulses, Henry stabs the fence repeatedly with a soldering iron nearby.
+The man ridicules them for having little money and berates them for refusing to buy his black-market goods.
+Henry stabs the fence repeatedly with a soldering iron.
 When the man fights back, Otis grabs an electrical cord and chokes him.
 Henry then smashes a TV onto his head.
-At Henry's urging, Otis smiles as he plugs in the damaged TV, electrocuting the man.
+At Henry's urging, Otis plugs in the damaged TV, electrocuting the man.
 They then steal a high-end TV and a camcorder and return home undetected.